The Bickersons Battle Over Alpha

 Moral of the Story

 Most of the time, you can leave the default alpha level (0.05) alone.
 Unless you’re in a situation like Betty or Bart.

 If you need statistical therapy, check out the Minitab Assistant (open Minitab and choose Assistant).
 It’s like having a statistical therapist built right into the analysis itself.

-If you'd prefer a real, live statistical therapist to personally help you design or analyze your quality improvement project, check out Mentoring by Minitab trainers.
+If you'd prefer a real, live statistical therapist to personally help you design or analyze your quality improvement project, check out our statistical consulting service.